Skip to content

 Sellers who cross-promote on Instagram and TikTok move inventory roughly twice as fast as those relying only on Depop’s built-in search.
 Aesthetic product photos matter more here than on most resale platforms because Depop’s audience is scrolling for vibe and styling, not specs and condition reports.

-We listed a 1990s Tommy Hilfiger jacket at $45 on Depop.
-It got 14 likes within 48 hours and sold for full price within a week.
-The same item on Poshmark attracted three likes and sat for a month before we delisted it.
+A 1990s Tommy Hilfiger jacket listed at $45 on Depop can pull more than a dozen likes within 48 hours and sell at full price within a week, while the same item on Poshmark might attract a handful of likes and sit for a month.

 Depop’s 10 percent commission stings less when items sell fast.
 Higher turnover beats lower fees when inventory is sitting in a closet eating shelf space.